Association of Independent Colleges of Art and Design (AICAD)

 MassArt International Exchange

 MassArt International Exchanges are full immersion programs, designed for the independent and self-motivated student.
-Due to the nature of an exchange, students are required to speak the language of the host country.
+Due to the nature of an exchange, students are required to speak the language of the host country and are often the only student from MassArt at the partner school.
 Students pay MassArt for the regular full-time tuition and fees applicable to their state of residency during the semester they will travel.
 Most forms of financial aid apply, but it is important to check with the financial aid office for more information.
 MassArt has reciprocal exchange partnerships with the following institutions:

 - Australia: Melbourne University/Victorian College of Art